-Your loan servicer may shift at some point if the lender sells your loan or uses a different company to collect payments – so be sure you check a recent statement if you need to reach your servicer.
-The servicer’s name and contact information should be in the top left hand corner of your monthly mortgage statement.
+Your loan servicer may shift at some point if the lender sells your loan or uses a different company to collect payments — so be sure you check a recent statement if you need to reach your servicer.
+The servicer’s name and contact information should be in the top left-hand corner of your monthly mortgage statement.

-When to Contact Your Servicer
+When to Contact Your Loan Servicer

-Contacting your servicer to set up automatic payments or to make additional payments can be helpful.
+Contacting your loan servicer to set up automatic payments or to make additional payments can be helpful.
 Also, if you start to experience difficulty making on-time mortgage payments, be sure to contact your servicer for options, some lenders may offer deferment or forbearance.

 “Forbearance does not erase what you owe.
 You’ll have to repay any missed or reduced payments in the future.
-So, if you’re able to keep up with your payments, keep making them,” Greenbaum says.
+So, if you’re able to keep up with your payments, keep making them,” Daniels says.